-Read the latest issue of the FSS enews: Foundation news and workshops, Cave and Cosmos reviews and releases in other languages, links to shamanism in the news, healing words and more.
+Read the latest issue of the FSS enews: Highlights of 2013, Foundation news and workshops, new book Ema’s Odyssey by Sandra Harner, links to shamanism in the news, healing words and more.
 Visit the FSS Enewsletter archives to read past issues.

 It is with great sadness that we announce that Pau Nyima Dhondup, the last of three FSS Living Treasures residing in a refugee camp in Nepal passed on September 19, 2013.
 FSS Field Associate Sarah Sifers was making her annual visit to the camp at the time and provided the following report.
 Sarah spent many years learning from the Paus at the camp and providing assistance to the people there.